dmbeskow/dmbeskow.github.io/_posts/2017-01-05-elasticMD.md

----
-layout: post
-title:  "Building an ELK Stack in AWS"
-categories: [R]
-tags: [aws]
----

-This blog is meant to walk someone through setting up an ELK stack in AWS.
-I have recently set up and extensively used an ELK stack in AWS in order to query 20M+ social media records and serve them up in a Kibana Dashboard.
-While AWS does offer *Amazon Elastic Search Sevice*, this service uses an older version of elasticsearch.
-I preferred to build it myself from the ground up so that I could customize the configuration to my needs.
-This tutorial is the result of hours of time on Google stitching together numerous blogs on the subject of ELK stacks.

-As the size of data in our world continues to grow, folks will increasingly have to deal with data that that doesn't fit into memory (a constraining factor for those using R/Python).
+As the size of data in our world continues to grow, we will increasingly have to deal with data that that doesn't fit into memory (a constraining factor for those using R/Python).
 While one solution is to buy more RAM (which is now easier than ever in cloud services like Amazon Web Services and Azure), this is many times not feasible.
 In these cases, we need a storage solution to throw our data into and from which we can easily query.
 This query may be for traditional analysis in R/Python or it may be a query that feeds a Shiny application.
 Below are some solutions that I've used/explored:

 1. SQLite (easy to set up and query with SQL commands, but some queries can take a while)